williamgrosset/chapter/README.md

 ...**chapter** logo...

 ## TODO
-+ Integrate with an open source proof-reading tool (e.g https://github.com/bakwc/JamSpell)
 + Support location for appropriate `.git` directory location for project
 + Check last committed that is not on remote (current branch)
   + Add support for all commits not on remote
++ Integrate with an open source proof-reading tool (e.g https://github.com/bakwc/JamSpell)
-+ Execute audit program on a `hook` when `git push` is executed
++ Execute audit program on a `post-commit` hook
 + Add a config file for supporting rules (default includes all rules)
 + Option to ignore and push regardless of errors
 + Add terminal UI for progress and success/errors